patternfly/patternfly-org/packages/patternfly-4/content/design-guidelines/usage-and-behavior/data-input/design.md

 ![One checkbox](img/one-checkbox.png)

 **When not to use**
 * Don't use checkboxes for lists that are longer than 5 items.
-Instead, use a select.
+Instead, use a [select list](#select-lists).
 * Don't use checkboxes for lists where the user can only select one mutually exclusive option.
 Instead, use [radio buttons](#radio-buttons).

 **Labeling and alignment**